edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 - security-proxy-setup (oneshot service to setup API gateway)
 - security-secretstore-setup (oneshot service to setup Vault)
 - vault (Secret Store)

-The following services are disabled by default:

 - support-notifications
 - support-scheduler
-- sys-mgmt-agent - *deprecated EdgeX component*

-The disabled services can be manually enabled and started; see [managing services].
+The services can be disabled and stopped; see [managing services].

 For the configuration of services, refer to [configuration].